How much do you need for Freedom?

 It’s time to get our heads out of the clouds and back to cold hard numbers.
 This is the first of a series of posts where I’ll lay out the exact details of our plan for financial independence in less than two years.
 First question – how much do you need to be free?

 All the various financial independence/early retirement sites talk about a very simple rule of thumb called ‘the 4% rule’.
 This is referred to as a ‘Sustainable Withdrawal Rate’ (SWR).
 Essentially, it’s the amount you can safely withdraw from your portfolio every year.
-It’s set so you can be relatively certain that you will not run out of money and end up eating cat food on your 70th birthday.
-Simple!
+It’s set so you can be relatively certain that you will not run out of money over a long time horizon.

 Where does the 4% rule come from?